andreas-thor/CRExplorer/website/docs/manual/options.md

 ## Edit

-The user may often to restrict the CR analysis to a certain time period.
+The user may restrict the CR analysis to a certain time period.
 Very early and most recent years are frequently not very helpful for the identification of the most frequently cited publications in the history.
 Although CRExplorer allows for the selection of periods in on-screen visualization, this selection does not lead to changes in the dataset.
 However, there are several ways of removing data from a dataset.

 ### Remove selected Cited References